 Continuing on with the Germany theme, I would like to introduce a nice, small city in Lower Saxony (Niedersachsen) that I particularly like called Hildesheim.

 If you like medieval history, this small city 30 km (19 miles) southeast of Hanover is the place to be.
-It is one of the oldest cities in northern Germany; HIldesheim was one of the religious and political power centres of the Middle Ages.
-It is also believed to be one of the largest cities at the time, hosting multiple churches and cathedrals, which showed off its power and wealth.
+It is one of the oldest cities in northern Germany; Hildesheim was one of the religious and political power centres of the Middle Ages.
+Historians believe it was one of the largest cities at the time, hosting multiple churches and cathedrals, which showed off its power and wealth.

 There is so much to do and see in Hildesheim; what happens if you only have enough time to spend a day there?
 Not to worry!
 Hildesheim is known for its UNESCO World Heritage Sites and historical tourism.
 The city created a route for you: the Rosenroute.
 Following the roses painted or tiled into the ground, you can see what Hildesheim has to offer.
-A map of the route, which can also be obtained from the information points, can be followed.
+You can follow a map of the route, a copy of which you can also get from the information points.

 The Rosenroute runs through the old part of the city and the historic streets and alleys.
-Each part is marked with roses of different descriptions and colours, depending on which part/path of the Rosenroute one follows.
+Roses of different descriptions and colours point you in the right direction for each part, depending on which part/path of the Rosenroute one follows.
 The main route, the red one, stays in the very centre of the city and visits more of the attractions.
 There are three variations on this route:

 - The green route includes the gardens near the Michaeliskirche

 - The orange route introduces some of the old houses in the old Jewish quarter

 - The purple route (an extension of the orange route) showcases the old boundaries and defences of the old city

 The Rathaus (City Hall), Central Market and Knochenhaueramtshaus